uzh-bf/klicker-uzh/cypress/cypress-testing-documentation.md

 - Run 3: 7 of 8 (1 min 29 sec, Test 5 failed)

 At this point I was not happy about Test 5 (Multiple Choice), because it worked the day before.
-Headless mode provides you with a video of the tests that failed which helped me to fix the issue with the test (I had removed some answer options to make the test smaller but forgot to delete one line).
+Headless mode provides you with a video of the tests that have been run which helped me to fix the issue with the test (I had removed some answer options to make the test smaller but forgot to delete one line).
 So props to the video feature!
 Now here we go again: